bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-03-11-somersault.md

 Shortland and Anderson applied for the Aurora script development scheme, which is funded by the New South Wales Film & Television Office.
 Under the scheme, over a six-month period mentors provide feedback at the beginning and again at the end, after a workshop with actors.
 Cate and Anthony were successful and joined the inaugural scheme and were mentored by renowned filmmakers including Alison Tilson (_Japanese Story_), Rob Festinger (_In the Bedroom_), Jane Campion (_The Piano_) and Chris Noonan (_Babe_).
 As a result the script took a great leap forward.
 Shortland: ‘The script probably changed the most through Aurora.
 Heidi used to be quite passive and it was suggested that I make her more active in her own destruction.
 That made Heidi go out and seek what was to destroy her.
 So Aurora was quite phenomenal with how much it shifted everything.’

 Jan Chapman was also a mentor on the inaugural Aurora scheme and was familiar with their short films, and already felt that Shortland had ‘an extraordinarily strong visual confidence’.
 Chapman: ‘I thought their script for _Somersault_ was incredibly insightful about a young girl testing the boundaries, who she was, in terms of sex and love and friendship.
 I thought it was particularly truthful.
 We’ve seen coming-of-age films before, but really this time I thought we were in the mind of an adolescent girl.
 It was a different approach.
 It was much more intimate in a very picturesque setting in the mountains of New South Wales.’

-Production notes

-<![endif]-->
+**Production notes**
+<br><br>

 **SOMERSAULT**
 _Director_: Cate Shortland
 ©: Film Finance Corporation Australia Limited
-©_/Presented in association with_:
-New South Wales Film and Television Office
+©_/Presented in association with_:  New South Wales Film and Television Office
-©_/In association with_:
-The Premium Movie Partnership
+©_/In association with_:  The Premium Movie Partnership
 ©_/Production Company_: Red Carpet Productions
 _Presented by_: Australian Film Finance Corporation
 _Presented in association with_: Showtime Australia
-_Developed with the assistance of_:
-Australian Film Commission
+_Developed with the assistance of_:  Australian Film Commission
 _Produced in association with_: SBS Independent
 _Developed by_: Aurora
 _Executive Producer_: Jan Chapman